Global Studies BA / Public Health MPH

 Added to this is the chance to get an accelerated degree in Public Health, a much-in-demand professional degree with many uses.
 Students interested in global public health, for example, can gain skills that make them attractive to international development agencies like the US Agency for International Development, the UN, or many international charitable organizations.
 Students who want to work domestically can use their language and cultural skills in a wide variety of settings here, working with the diverse population within the US.
 A degree in public health allows people to make a real impact on society, improving the lives of people around the world.

 Drexel Global Studies students have won a wide variety of international fellowships including Fulbright, Boren, and other US government programs.
-They have studied abroad in countries as diverse as France, Senegal, Equatorial Guinea, Argentina, Costa Rica, China, Japan, and Korea.
+They have studied abroad in countries as diverse as France, Senegal, Equatorial Guinea, Argentina, Costa Rica, China, Japan, and South Korea.
 They have gone on to work with the US State Department and other government agencies, with large Silicon Valley tech firms, and with private corporations around the world.
 Adding an MPH will open even more doors for students interested in really making a difference at home and abroad.

 Additional Information